hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * This fuzzer takes a predefined list of strings, and inturn randomly changes one of them, when ever it is called to generated a fuzzed data.

+* Allow user to use either a int variable or int literal value interchangably, in following instructions, where a int value is required.

+  * letint, iflt, checkjump, sleepmsec

 TODO
 ||||||